On the Anisotropy of Score-Based Generative Models: Directional Biases of Diffusion Models

-In Figure \ref{fig:signal-processing-bases} we report our findings (averages over five runs) with the above-described approach for common bases found in signal processing literature.
-Interestingly, contrary to the conventional wisdom that neural networks better adapt to lower frequencies \citep{spectralbiasnn}, the standard U-Net used in DDPMs \citep{improveddiffusion} struggles with low-frequency data.
+We note two seemingly disconnected phenomena.
+Contrary to the conventional wisdom that neural networks better adapt at lower frequencies \citep{spectralbiasnn}, the widely-adopted iDDPM U-Net architecture \citep{improveddiffusion} struggles with low-frequency data.
 This is evidenced by the center points of the DCT, DST, Hadamard images and the top-left corner of the Haar image.
-Also, comparing results of the canonical and Haar bases with the frequency / sequency transforms, we see that vectors localized in space are better modeled, especially around the borders.
+Also, comparing results of the canonical and Haar bases with the frequency / sequency transforms, we see that vectors localized in space are better modeled, especially around the image borders.